-Let’s review the various ways to begin “squaring up” a trapezoidal seat before I show you the fourth method to start a paper rush seat, OK?
+Let’s review the three previous ways to begin “squaring up” a trapezoidal seat before I show you the fourth method to start a paper rush seat,

 #1–Standard Way-Use Upholstery Tacks